25 Feb An introduction to Commercial Legal Protection cover

 When the third party refused to accept responsibility, the policyholder made a claim and a lawyer was engaged to threaten court proceedings.
 A payment covering the full amount of damage and associated costs was made to the policyholder.

 The policyholder was asked by their client whether they would agree to a liquidated damages clause in a contact.
 The policyholder didn’t understand this clause or what the implications could be, so they contacted the legal advice service and had it explained to them by a lawyer, allowing them to enter into the contract with confidence.

-How do I apply for Commercial Legal Protection Insurance?
+How do I apply for the CRM Brokers Solution – Commercial Legal Protection policy?

 Please click here to complete this short questionnaire and a CRM Broker will be in touch with further information.

-If you have any further questions regarding Commercial Legal Protection Insurance and how it can assist your business, contact Vikram Choudhry on 1300 880 494.
+If you have any further questions regarding Commercial Legal Protection Insurance and how it can assist your business, contact us on 1300 880 494.

 This article provides information rather than financial product or other advice.
 The content of this article, including any information contained in it, has been prepared without taking into account your objectives, financial situation or needs.
 You should consider the appropriateness of the information, taking these matters into account, before you act on any information.
 In particular, you should review the product disclosure statement for any product that the information relates to it before acquiring the product.

 Commercial Legal Protection cover is issued by Solution Underwriting Agency Pty Ltd AFSL 407780.
-You should consider the Product Disclosure Statement, available here, before deciding to acquire, or continue to hold, this product.”
+You should consider the Product Disclosure Statement, before deciding to acquire, or continue to hold, this product.”